 What Is LSD?

 Most people classify LSD as a hallucinogen or psychedelic drug.
-This means that it causes a range of effects, including altered perception, sensory distortion, and heightened emotions.
-Many people take it to facilitate personal or spiritual growth or for therapeutic purposes.
+This means that it may cause a range of effects, including altered perception, sensory distortion, and heightened emotions.
+For some individuals, LSD facilitates personal or spiritual growth, illustrating its therapeutic potential.

-Throughout the 1950s, many studies of LSD and its effects took place.
-Researchers investigated its impact on both healthy subjects and those with psychiatric issues.
+Throughout the 1950s, a pharmaceutical company called Sandoz supplied free samples of LSD (under the brand name Delysid) to many researchers, trying to understand the therapeutic potential in both healthy subjects and those with psychiatric issues.
 Initial results suggested that it could provide a range of benefits for conditions such as depression, anxiety, and addiction.
-It also helped to improve scientists’ understanding of the brain.

 During the 1960s, LSD became famous as a recreational drug and contributed significantly to the counterculture movement.
 Anti-drug campaigners demonized it, and, in 1970, it became a Schedule I Controlled Substance.
 Opponents of LSD drug use suggested that it caused madness, flashbacks, and horrific experiences known as ‘bad trips.’